 The Thousand Day Rule

 This one was penned by Dan at the Tropical MBA podcast.
+Of all the business theories mentioned here, this one is most clearly applicable to the digital publishing world and your income from it.
 While some entrepreneur guests have discovered some exceptions, it holds true for most people who are quitting a regular job and starting their own “lifestyle business” where they can work anywhere.
 In my opinion, it is an excellent rule of thumb for travel bloggers too, again with just a few exceptions who have been lucky enough or skilled enough to defy it.

 The 1,000 Day Rule says that if you quit your regular salaried job and dive into an online business of some kind–which includes remote freelancing or a travel blog–it is going to take you roughly 1,000 days before you start making the kind of money you did before.
 It’ll be about three years from when you launched before you have replaced your old salary with enough to pay the bills, probably a couple years more before you consistently exceed it.